 Got a big dog or cat on your hands?
 To break the record, your dog needs to outsize Hercules, a friendly English Mastiff, weighing in at 282 pounds.
 A gentle dog with a 38-inch neck, Hercules barreled into the record books after the passing of yet another English Mastiff who weighed 296 pounds.
-The distinction for the tallest dog goes to Giant George, a blue Great Dane standing at 43 inches.

 There have been some pretty big kitties too!
 The longest cat award is currently held by Stewie of Nevada, a 48.5 inch long Maine Coon.
 The largest cat on record weighed in at over 46 pounds: dearly departed Himmey, with a 15 inch neck, a 33 inch waist, and 38 inches from nose to tail.

 If you have a tiny pet, they have big shoes to fill to break a world record too.
 Lengthwise, the tiniest dog on record is a Chihuahua named Heaven Sent Brandy who measures a staggering 6 inches from the tip of her nose to the tip of her tail tip.
 The lightest dog record is yet another Chihuahua named Ducky, weighing in at 1.4 pounds.